A Definitive Guide to Every Face Makeup Brush — And Which Ones to Add to CartAugust 02, 2021

 This synthetic-bristle brush is perfect for applying any liquid or cream face primer to your face.
 It’s constructed with grooves and ridges so you can smoothly cover every hard-to-reach crevice of your face, like around your nose.

 This concealer brush is small and comes to a point which allows for more precise application.
 Use it to conceal blemishes or small imperfections and to clean up the lines after applying a bold lip color.
 Or, dip the brush in cream highlighter and apply just below the brow bone for a major glow-factor.
-The packed bristles make it easy to stay close to hairs under each arch.
+The flat bristles make it easy to stay close to hairs under each arch.

 Loosely packed bristles make for a big, fluffy brush with a rounded shape, and you can use it with loose or pressed powders.
 Just tap off the excess before using sweeping motions to brush it across the face.

 This is a more compact powder brush that can be used to apply cheek color.
 Smile to locate the apples of the cheek and use short strokes to dust powder out toward the hairline.

 The angled shape allows for more precise shading.
 Softer, fluffy angled brushes are great for applying blush, bronzer and highlighter.
 Angled brushes with stiffer, more densely packed bristles can be used for more controlled contouring.

 The soft bristles and flat, fan shape of this brush make it the ideal tool for gently sweeping on highlighting or bronzing powder.
 The brush shape allows for a perfect contour, too.
 Apply concentrated color into the crevice below the cheekbone for a chiseled look or use it clean to sweep away excess product or redistribute powders without disrupting the rest of your makeup.